intel/xpumanager/doc/CLI_user_guide.md

   -d,--device                 The device ID to query
 ```

-Get the info of the CPUs and PCIe switches which are conneted to the GPU
+Get the info of the CPUs and PCIe switches which are connected to the GPU
 ```
 ./xpumcli topology -d 0 +-----------+--------------------------------------------------------------------------------------+